wadeschulz/cellmaps_coembedding_experimental/docs/usage.rst

 .. code-block::

-  cellmaps_coembeddingcmd.py [outdir] [--ppi_embeddingdir PPI_EMBEDDING_DIR] [--image_embeddingdir IMAGE_EMBEDDING_DIR] [OPTIONS]
+  cellmaps_coembeddingcmd.py [outdir] [--embeddings EMBEDDING_DIR [EMBEDDING_DIR2 ...]]
+[OPTIONS]

 **Arguments**

 - ``outdir``
     The directory where the output will be written to.

-*Required*
+*Required (choose one)*

+- ``--embeddings EMBEDDINGS_DIR``
+    Paths to directories containing image and/or PPI embeddings.
+The directory should have a TSV file, named `image_emd.tsv` or `ppi_emd.tsv`.
+    Second option is to provide paths to specific TSV files.

+    **Deprecated Flags (still functional but no longer required):**

         - ``--ppi_embeddingdir``
             The directory path created by `cellmaps_ppi_embedding` which has a TSV file containing the embeddings of the PPI network.
 For each row, the first value is assumed to be the gene symbol followed by the embeddings.

         - ``--image_embeddingdir``
             The directory path created by `cellmaps_image_embedding` which has a TSV file containing the embeddings of the IF images.
 For each row, the first value is assumed to be the sample ID followed by the embeddings.

 *Optional*